 'Alpha cells' in the islets of Langerhans produce another important hormone, glucagon.
 This has the opposite effect to insulin, by helping release energy into the bloodstream from where it is stored, thus raising blood sugar levels.
 Therefore, glucagon and insulin work in tandem to control the balance of glucose in the bloodstream.

-When the cells that make insulin either stop working altogether, or become inefficient and do not make enough insulin, this causes diabetes mellitus.
+When the cells that make insulin either stop working altogether, or become inefficient and do not make enough insulin, this causes diabetes mellitus' data-content='1282' >diabetes mellitus.
 Type 1 diabetes mellitus is caused when the body's immune system attacks its own cells in the islets of Langerhans, meaning that these cells cannot produce insulin.
 Type 2 diabetes mellitus is a metabolic disorder where the body is no longer able to produce or respond to insulin.

 Some women also get diabetes temporarily when they are pregnant.
 This is called gestational diabetes.
 There are other rarer forms of diabetes, some of which are inherited.
 In addition, people will get diabetes if their pancreas is taken away surgically or damaged (for instance by severe pancreatitis).